hallard/RAK831-Zero/README.md

 <img src="https://raw.githubusercontent.com/hallard/RAK831-Zero/master/pictures/PiZero-RAK831-case.jpg" alt="Fully assembled and in nice enclosure with sensors">

 With the samtec connector you can put the PI Zero on top or bottom, depending on your choice, just solder the sametec connector to the PCB side you need.
+You can also avoid connector soldering the PI directly on the board.
 <img src="https://raw.githubusercontent.com/hallard/RAK831-Zero/master/pictures/PiZero-RAK831-shielded.jpg" alt="Fully assembled and in nice enclosure with sensors">

 And here it is near to [The things node](https://www.thethingsnetwork.org/docs/devices/node/).